zvakanaka/wordle-solver-chrome-extension/README.md

 This is an unofficial extension.

 ## Thank You
-Icon from [Rohim on flaticon.com](https://www.flaticon.com/premium-icon/letter-w_4553026?related_id=4553026) (free for personal and commercial purpose with attribution)
+Icon from [popo2021 on flaticon.com](https://www.flaticon.com/free-icon/letter-w_7312338) (free for personal and commercial purpose with attribution)